rsyslog/rsyslog/source/compatibility/v3compatibility.rst

-Please note that rsyslogd helps you during that process by logging appropriate messages about compatibility mode and backwards-compatibility statemtents automatically generated.
+Please note that rsyslogd helps you during that process by logging appropriate messages about compatibility mode and backwards-compatibility statements automatically generated.
 You may want your syslogd log for those.
 They immediately follow rsyslogd's startup message.